joschi27/MMM-flatastic/README.md

 The flatastic app is for people who share appartments.
 You can use it to document what needs done when, to manage your finances and more.

+---
+**NOTE**

-Note: This project and the author of this project do not have any ties with the flatastic app or the company behind the app.
+This project and the author of this project do not have any ties with the flatastic app or the company behind the app.

-At the moment you can display:
-- Tasks that need to be done
+---

+You can display the following:
+- Tasks, sorted by urgency
-- Statistics for chore points
+- Statistics / Ranking for chore points
-- Statistics for cashflow
+- Statistics / Ranking for cashflow (sorted by chore points)

 Currently, the module is only available in german.
+(If you'd like to change that, see section [Contributing](#contributing)

 Some of the code was taken from [Robin Glauser](https://www.robinglauser.ch/blog/2021/03/27/building-a-dashboard-in-a-pictureframe-for-my-flat/), Thank you!